Homesick (A Day to Remember album): Critical reception and legacy

 Thomas Nassiff of AbsolutePunk called Homesick "a record that is honest and entertaining", despite how "repetitive" and "dense it may be".
 Nassiff went on to say that the album wouldn't appeal to the public, but it would be "welcomed with open arms" by the band's fans.
 When referring to the album's lyrics, Nassiff called the album "a concept one", with a theme of "the glory of being a musician", which encompasses having to be away from home for a period of time.
 "The Downfall of Us All", as Nassiff put it, "gets the listener psyched for the rest of the album."
 Rock on Request reviewer Anthony Avina furthered this comment by naming the songs "Welcome to the Family" and the title track as examples of the band showing off their "wide range of talent while producing a harmonious album" that the band's fans "will instantly fall in love with."
 Avina noted the album had "a unique sound that has elements" from other bands such as Chiodos.
 Petteri Pertola, for Rockfreaks.net, "appreciate[s] the way these guys fuse metalcore and pop punk seamlessly together", adding that "many songs are plagued by an overtly formulaic approach, but when it works, [...]
 Homesick is one of the catchiest listens you'll experience this year."
 Punknews.org reviewer Elliot said the album had an "undeniable quality", that is "melodic competence."
 He viewed the a cappella intro to "The Downfall of Us All" as being "a little gimmicky", while "Have Faith in Me" was called a tribute to Blink-182.
 Despite noting that three of the songs "stray" from a format that the other songs on the album share, he referred to them as being "not very impressive."

 AllMusic reviewer James Christopher Monger said "The Downfall of Us All" would gain an extra "life in countless montages on MTV reality shows and 30-second cola commercials."
 Monger said that the album consisted "of perfectly executed and fairly standard clean vocal post-hardcore emo-pop" which shows the "limitations of the genre."
 Monger called the backing vocals "exciting at first", but felt that they "eventually dissolve into the waves of distortion mid-album", becoming an "audio equivalent of an energy drink crash."
 The final track, "If It Means a Lot to You", as Monger noted, was different from the preceding tracks, as they were "deafening, ultimately forgettable, over-compressed slabs of twentysomething angst."
-Sputnikmusic's John Hanson said the album was an "incredibly derivative and plodding record" that was filled with "laughable moments."
-He also noted the band "haven't seemed to progress that basic combination of ideas" in combining pop-punk and metalcore, and that the intro to "The Downfall of Us All" is "just one example of embarrassing decisions."